Wchang12/BIMLP/README.md

-# BIMLP
+# BiMLP
 BiMLP code for icassp 2025
+paper name: Bi-directional MLP-like Model for Speech Emotion Recognition
 1. We release the train code.
-2. We will release the BiMLP code if the paper is accepted.
+2. We will release the BiMLP code、data and eval model if the paper is accepted.